 Vaccines must be stored and used within temperatures specified by the manufacturer and MHRA-authorised conditions of use, to ensure their safety, quality and efficacy.

-During the summer, there is an increased risk of temperatures in ambient areas rising above 25°C (the maximum permissible storage temperature for all the COVID-19 vaccines authorised in the UK).
+During the summer, there is an increased risk of temperatures in ambient areas rising above the maximum permissible storage temperature [25°C for Moderna (Spikevax), and 30o C for Comirnaty].
 This is particularly likely in venues that are susceptible to significant fluctuations in temperature such as vehicles, marquees, tents and some local community facilities.

 Undertake an assessment

 An assessment must be made of all areas in which vaccines may be stored, prepared and administered.
-The assessment should identify the necessary preventive measures that will need to be taken if ambient temperatures are thought likely to exceed 25°C.
+The assessment should identify the necessary preventive measures that will need to be taken if ambient temperatures are thought likely to exceed 25°/30oC as applicable.

 Increase monitoring frequency

 Monitoring of temperatures in ambient preparation and administration areas is required.

 Frequent measurements should be taken with a calibrated digital thermometer.
 The higher the temperature the more frequent the monitoring needs to be: for example, if the temperature is greater than 20°C in the work area the monitoring should be hourly.
 Action must be taken to prevent temperatures exceeding the permitted maximum, and if temperatures reach it, additional steps will need to be taken to protect the vaccines.